Skills of Communication (with Mitacs Training)

 - Communicating like an expert: How to use different communication styles based on different audiences

-Registration in this session is required, and will open closer to the event date.
+Registration in this session is required, and is now open.
 There are limited seats available in this session, and those successfully registered will receive an email within one week of the session date.